knpuniversity/oauth/knpu/authorization-code2.rst

    ``client_id`` and ``client_secret`` to make an API request to the ``/token`` endpoint.
 Now, we have an access token.

-Let's finally use the access token to count some eggs!
+Let's finally use it to count some eggs!

 Couting Eggs
 ------------